- Adult ADHD

 Treatment plans for adult ADHD are multifaceted and can include medications.
 The first line of medication treatment for adult ADHD is prescribed stimulants, which actually work in reverse in people with ADHD and produce a calming effect in them.

 The two stimulants most commonly used are methylphenidate and amphetamines.
-Currently, stimulants are not approved ...more treatments »
+Currently, stimulants are not approved by the Food ...more treatments »

 It is common for a diagnosis of adult ADHD to be delayed or missed because symptoms can be similar to other diseases, disorders and conditions.
 They include petit mal seizures, in which a person appears to daydream excessively, blank out, or is "spaced out".
 Symptoms can also mimic symptoms of diabetes, learning disabilities, and diseases and ...more misdiagnosis »